Indigenous astronomy

 Indigenous astronomy is the name given to the use and study of astronomical subjects and their movements by indigenous groups.
 This field encompasses culture, traditional knowledge, and astronomy.
-Astronomy has been practised by indigenous groups to create astronomical calendars which inform on weather, navigation, migration, agriculture, and ecology.
+Astronomy has been practiced by indigenous groups to create astronomical calendars which inform on weather, navigation, migration, agriculture, and ecology.
 Alongside calendric uses, constellations have names and stories that inform ceremony and social structures holding specific and deep cultural meanings for respective indigenous groups.

 Knowledge systems

 Indigenous astronomy is an aspect of indigenous knowledge systems, which are used to explain and predict nature.
 It involves the notion of a living relationship with the sky, celestial objects and processes.
 This living relationship is a product of long-held observation and participation traditions, recognising the spirituality and relatedness of living things.

 Research on the knowledge, traditions and practices from indigenous astronomy has revealed the scientific and social information they contain.
 European colonisation attempted to suppress indigenous cultures; however, many groups successfully persisted, maintaining their culture and inter-generational knowledge transmission.
 In some groups, information is considered sacred, or only shareable in specific seasons or by specific community members, ages, or genders.
 Therefore, sharing certain astronomical knowledge to non-indigenous may be inappropriate, and the astronomical information available is only that which is given freely by indigenous traditional owners to researchers.